US to cut troops along Mexico border but extend deployment

 DHS issued a similar statement, citing the “ongoing threat at our southern border.”

+Politico reported Friday that Nielsen requested help from other departments — , including State, Labor, Energy, Transportation, Interior and Justice — to determine whether they have law enforcement personnel they can send to the border.

+“The President has made it clear that border security is a top administration priority.
+In line with the President’s direction and given the very real threat we face at the border from potential mass migration actions — of course, DHS has reached out for assistance from partners across the federal government to defend our sovereignty, protect our frontline men and women, and secure our border,” spokeswoman Katie Waldman said.

-Officials said the troops at the border will provide support and protection for Border Patrol agents and continue to install and repair wire barriers.
+U.S. officials said the troops at the border will provide support and protection for Border Patrol agents and continue to install and repair wire barriers.
 In addition, more troops are expected to shift from Texas and Arizona to California.

 As of Friday, 2,400 troops were deployed in Texas, 1,800 in California and 1,400 in Arizona.